davidchesnut/office-js/README.md

 ```

 This will download and cache the Office JavaScript API files the first time your add-in loads to make sure that it is using the most up-to-date implementation of Office.js and its associated files for the specified version.
 For more information, including how to reference preview APIs, see [Referencing the Office JavaScript API library](https://learn.microsoft.com/office/dev/add-ins/develop/referencing-the-javascript-api-for-office-library-from-its-cdn).

+Government clouds may need to reference a special version of the CDN.
+For more information, see [Guidance for deploying Office Add-ins on government clouds](https://learn.microsoft.com/office/dev/add-ins/publish/government-cloud-guidance).

 ## IntelliSense definitions